Famous Historical Drug Users and Addicts

 As Churchill’s successor after his second stint as PM, Eden had some very big boots to fill.
 As his predecessor is synonymous with World War Two, so Eden will be forever associated with his own war, the Suez debacle, which in 1956 saw Britain finished almost overnight as a world power.

-General Nasser of Egypt nationalised the Suez Canal much to the anger of Britain and France, who decided Nasser was another Hitler and that nationalising a canal that ran through his own country was tantamount to invading Poland.
+General Nasser of Egypt nationalised the Suez Canal (an important and lucrative trade route), much to the anger of Britain and France, who decided Nasser was another Hitler and that nationalising a canal that ran through his own country was tantamount to invading Poland.
 A dodgy deal involving Israel declaring war on Egypt with France and Britain moving in to mediate, thus taking back control of the canal backfired, and the US got involved.
 Eisenhower gave everyone a good telling off, Nasser's position was stronger than ever and Eden was humiliated.
 Suffering from numerous health problems due to complications from an ulcer, he resigned a year later in favour of Harold Macmillan.

 Eden was in constant pain, taking numerous drugs such as amphetamine, benzedrine and drinamyl.
 This didn't help his mood swings and was often prone to hysterical outbursts about Nasser when intoxicated.
 It is likely that his use of stimulants was not an aid to his judgement during the Suez affair.